rreusser/rrnum/README.md

 For my own sake, just posting this here so I don't lose it.
 This is from ca. 2005-2007 and reflects an attempt to re-use code.
 Because I thought numerical experiments in C were a good idea at the time.
 Yikes.
 There are probably like three or four useful things in here that can be salvaged.

+## Usage

+Don't.
+At best, just grab like maybe the tridiagonal or pentadiagonal solver and move on.

 ## What's here

 - `calc`